 When to Seek a Cupping Treatment

 Don’t be fooled by how easy the treatment might seem.
 When done appropriately the treatment is extremely effective and also extremely potent!
 Cupping is not for everyone.
 The patient must be nourished and healthy enough in order to receive a cupping treatment.
-If done on the wrong person they could end up getting sick or feel completely fatigued.
+If done to the wrong person they could end up getting sick or feel completely fatigued.
 The easiest way for me to explain cupping is to note the obvious.
 The cups are sucking out and removing what is no longer needed in the body.
-If the body isn’t nourished enough to begin with, you could risk draining “the well.”
+If the body isn’t nourished enough, to begin with, you could risk draining “the well.”
 Make sense?
 The healing modality really doesn’t hurt (honest).
-Many patients love the intensity of the pull so much that is completely relaxes their nervous system.
+Many patients love the intensity of the pull so much that it completely relaxes their nervous system.
 They leave feeling completely zen’d out.
 Perhaps give it a try for your upcoming seasonal allergies or that chronic tight neck you have been struggling with?
-Just make sure practitioner has been properly trained so that you don’t leave the session feeling like you got hit by a mack truck.
+Just make sure the practitioner has been properly trained so that you don’t leave the session feeling like you got hit by a mack truck.
 Trust me!